The Income Tax Department breaks down income into five heads of income for the purpose of income tax reporting:

 Senior citizens, with effect from 1 April 2018, will enjoy an income tax exemption upto Rs 50,000 on the interest income they receive from fixed deposits with banks, post offices etc under Section 80TTB.

-Banks are required to deduct tax when interest income from deposits held in all the bank branches put together is more than Rs.10,000 in a year.
+Banks are required to deduct tax when interest income from deposits held in all the bank branches put together is more than Rs.40,000 in a year (Prior to FY 2019-20, it was Rs.10,000).
 A 10% TDS is deducted if PAN details are available.
 It is 20% if the bank does not have your PAN details.

 The details of TDS deducted on Fixed Deposit Interest is in the Form 26AS.